design-automation/mobius-sim-funcs/documentation/analyze.md

 The unobstructed view is calculated by shooting rays out from the origins in a fan pattern.

 The 'radius' argument defines the maximum radius of the unobstructed view.
 (The radius is used to define the maximum distance for shooting the rays.)

-The 'num_rays' argument defines the number of rays that will be shot, in a fab pattern parallel to the XY plane, with equal angle between rays.
+The 'num_rays' argument defines the number of rays that will be shot, in a fan pattern parallel to the XY plane, with equal angle between rays.
 More rays will result in more accurate result, but will also be slower to execute.